ibm-cloud-docs/codeengine/configmap-secret.md

 8. Resubmit the job run and specify to use the `myliteralsecret` secret for this job run.

-   When updating a job or app with an environment variable that fully references a secret to fully reference a different secret, full references override other full references in the order in which they are set (the last referenced set overrides the first set).
+   When you update a job or app with an environment variable that fully references a secret to fully reference a different secret, full references override other full references in the order in which they are set (the last referenced set overrides the first set).
    {: note}

     ```